 OPP officer and school bus driver die in crash, police say

-An Ontario Provincial Police officer and a school bus driver have died in a crash that took place northwest of Woodstock, Ont., today.
+An Ontario Provincial Police officer and a school bus driver have died in a crash that took place northwest of Woodstock today.

 Provincial police say there were no students on the bus and no passengers in the officer's unmarked vehicle at the time of the crash, which took place a little before 7 a.m.